ms/buildtogether.tech/research/index.md

 usable and self-documenting APIs by guiding programmers toward the correct use of objects and preventing errors.
 Contrary to expectations, programmers strongly preferred and were more effective with APIs that did not require constructor parameters.
-They then analyzed subjects' behavior using the <span i="cognitive dimensions framework" g="cognitive_dimensions">cognitive dimensions</span>
+They then analyzed subjects' behavior using the
+<span g="cognitive_dimensions" i="cognitive dimensions framework">cognitive dimensions</span>
 framework, which showed that that requiring constructor parameters interfered with common learning strategies.